About The Feminist Book Club CIC

 Her poetry has been shortlisted for awards including the T S Eliot Prize and her first collection won the Michael Murphy Memorial Prize.
 Her first work of creative non-fiction – On Trampolining – was published by Makina Books in 2023.
 She is from London, where she also lives.

-• Phoebe is a book marketer with over four years experience planning and executing marketing campaigns for a range of fiction and non-fiction titles, including the 2023 Women’s Prize winner ‘Demon Copperhead.’
+• Phoebe is a book marketer with over five years experience planning and executing marketing campaigns for a range of fiction and non-fiction titles, including the 2023 Women’s Prize winner ‘Demon Copperhead.’

 Before moving into the publishing industry, Phoebe began her career in media as a comms planner working with clients such as Clarins and Ralph Lauren.
 She also shares her own book recommendations on her Instagram account @thebrixtonbookworm.